McDevon/shower-mixer/README.md

 This project was inspired by the shower mixer example in [The Fifth Discipline](https://en.wikipedia.org/wiki/The_Fifth_Discipline) by Peter Senge.
 It allows exploring the shower example both manually and with a PID controller.

-In addition, this my my toy project to learn basics of React and relearn some JavaScript.
+In addition, this my my toy project for learning basics of React and relearn some JavaScript.

 Live demo available [online](https://mcdevon.github.io/shower-mixer).